Azure-Samples/virtual-machines-python-scheduled-events-central-logging/README.md

    Are you looking to acknowledge the event (y/n)? n

    ```
-  You can also acknoledge the event from the sample.
+  You can also acknowledge the event from the sample.
 In this case, you ask Azure to move faster with the impact.

 3. Check your Event Hub for messages.
 You can use [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) to check for the messages sent to Event Hub.